 #1 Nightingale College is fully accredited

-Nightingale College is nationally accredited through the Accrediting Bureau of Health Education Schools (ABHES).
-What’s the difference between national and regional accreditation?
-Watch the video below to find out.
+Nightingale College is institutionally accredited through the Accrediting Bureau of Health Education Schools (ABHES).

 We also have programmatic accreditation for our three programs.